Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

 \subsection{Heegaard Floer homology as a weak Heegaard invariant}

-We start by explaining how Heegaard Floer homology fits into the context of a weak Heegaard invariant.
+We start by explaining how Heegaard Floer homology fits into the framework of weak Heegaard invariants.
+This was proved, in a different form, by Ozsváth and Szabó (with the exception of~$\SFH$); we remind the reader of the proof in order to fill in details and because we will later extend the arguments to prove that Heegaard Floer homology is a strong Heegaard invariant.
 One complication arises from the fact that Heegaard Floer homology is, in fact, not an invariant associated to arbitrary Heegaard diagrams; rather, these Heegaard diagrams must satisfy the additional property of {\em admissibility}.
 There are several forms of admissibility.
 We will focus presently on the case of {\em weak admissibility} in the sense of Ozsv\'ath and Szab\'o~\cite[Definition~4.10]{OS04:HolomorphicDisks} and Juh\'asz~\cite[Definition~3.11]{Juhasz06:Sutured}, which is sufficient for defining $\HFa$, $\SFH$, and $\HFp$.
 The stronger variant, used in the construction of $\HFm$ and $\HFinf$, is defined in reference to an auxiliary $\SpinC$ structure.

-We briefly discuss $\SpinC$-structures.
+We briefly discuss $\SpinC$ structures.
 Let $\HD = (\S,\alphas,\betas)$ be an abstract (i.e., non-embedded) Heegaard diagram.
 Our aim is to explain what we mean by a $\SpinC$-structure for $\HD$.
 If $\HD$ is a diagram of the sutured manifolds $(M,\g)$ and $(M',\g')$, then there is a diffeomorphism $\phi \colon (M,\g) \to (M',\g')$ that is well-defined up to isotopy fixing $\S$.
 So $\phi$ induces a bijection